 Meeting frequency - every six months.

-Minutes and documents form previous meetings are available via The National Archives:
+Minutes and documents form previous meetings are available on The National Archives website: